Starkku/MapTool/Conversion-Profile-Documentation.md

 <pre>
 [OverlayRules]
 0|5
+15|20~30
+16-19|20~30
 </pre>

 All overlays with ID 0 are converted to overlays with ID 5.
+Overlays with ID 15 are randomly assigned new ID from range of 20 to 30, likewise for overlays with ID in range of 16 to 19.

 Values from 0 to 254 are available for regular use.
 Using 255 as destination ID will remove overlays.
 Using 255 as source ID is not valid and results in the conversion rule being ignored.